9 Things to Look for When You Visit Your Senior Parents This Holiday Season

 New dents on their cars or scrapes on the garage walls can be signs that your folks’ driving skills are declining.
-Try to ride with your parents during your stay to see how they drive now.
-Drifting across lanes, driving much more slowly than normal and not turning to look while backing up are signs that driving may no longer be safe for them.
+Try to ride with your parents during your stay to see how they are now driving.
+Drifting across lanes, driving much more slowly than normal, and not turning to look while backing up are signs that it is no longer safe for them to drive.

-Possible solutions: No one looks forward to the driving conversation with a parent, but there are ways to make it less stressful and more productive.
-Research alternate transportation options, talk with other relatives first and be prepared to have more than one talk about scaling back or stopping driving.
+No one looks forward to the driving conversation with a parent.
+However, there are ways to make it less stressful and more productive.

 3. How do your parents look?

-Your senior parents’ personal grooming standards should be about the same during this visit as the last time you saw them in person.
-If you notice changes for the worse this visit — dirty clothes, hair, or noticeable weight loss — cognitive impairment or physical limitations may be the cause.
+Your senior parents’ grooming standards should be about the same during this visit as the last time you saw them in person.
+Cognitive impairment or physical limitations may be the cause of noticeable changes in their appearance.
+Changes to look for include dirty clothes, dirty hair, and significant weight loss.

-Possible solutions: This sign is worth a visit to the doctor.
-Memory loss may be causing your parent to forget to bathe, change clothes or eat.
+Possible solutions: These changes are signs that a visit to the doctor is needed.
+Memory loss may be causing your parents to forget to bathe, change clothes or eat.
 Mobility issues like arthritis and neuropathy can make some activities of daily living too painful for your parents to handle on their own.
 Depending on what their doctor recommends, your parents may need an in-home aide or a move to assisted living.

 4. How’s your parents’ pet?

 Pets can be a great source of companionship, but caring for pets can get tougher as we age.
-Your folks may be having some challenges with pet care if you notice long claws and matted fur on Fido, a birdcage that’s long overdue for a cleaning or an overflowing litter box.
+Your folks may be having some challenges with pet care if you notice long claws and matted fur on Fido, a birdcage that’s long overdue for a cleaning, or an overflowing litter box.
 It is probably time to get some help for the sake of your loved one and their pets.

-Possible solutions: Dog-walking services, mobile pet groomers and vets who make house calls can take care of the checkups and chores and leave your parents free to enjoy their pet’s company.
+Possible solutions: Dog-walking services, mobile pet groomers and vets who make house calls can take care of the checkups and chores.
+This leaves your parents free to enjoy their pet’s company.

 5. Is your parents’ home about as clean as the last time you visited?

 Your folks don’t have to have a spotless house, especially when they’ve been getting ready to host company.
-However, if their housekeeping has slipped noticeably since your last visit, they may need some help.
+However, if their housekeeping has slipped noticeably since your last visit, they may need some help maintaining their home.
 Mildew and mold, pantry pests and spoiled food are signs that your folks need another set of hands and eyes to keep their home clean and safe.

 Possible solutions: If there’s not a family member nearby who’s able and willing to help out, consider hiring a cleaning service or an in-home aide to clean regularly.
 Help your parents contact pest control, mold remediation, and other services necessary to make their home a healthy environment to be in.

 Are you visiting your senior parents this holiday season?
 What things will you be on the lookout for?
 We’d like to hear from you in the comments below.